LrBrK33/The-Problem-Solving-Gauntlet/Trial_1/README.md

 Trial 1, The Broken React App

 Here you get a golden opportunity to flex those problem solving muscles, by using what you know about coding to fix this app!
-The app when finished should beautifully display all of the element stored in the apps state in thier own nifty little containers.
+The app when finished should beautifully display all of the element stored in the apps state in their own nifty little containers.
 When you have finished debugging you will have an app that looks like the image below.

 Some of the problems will give you console logs, while the majority of them will not (or not useful ones anyways).
 You will need to develop a thoughtful approach to solving these types of problems, or establish one while you work through the this exercise.

-Make sure to challenge what you think you know about what you think is going on, and take your time to read the code.
+Make sure to take your time to read and understand the code and challenge what you think you know about what the code is doing.
 Follow the trail of information and fix the app.

 Good luck!!!

-to get started:
+To get started:

 1. npm install
 2. npm run build (builds bundle.js)